How to Clean Prawns and Shrimp

 • Knife

-• Cutting Board
+• Cutting board

 How to Clean Prawns and Shrimp

-• This procedure also applies to shrimp.
+• This procedure is also valid for shrimp.

 How to clean jumbo shrimp